January 8, 2019

 An idea to build a power plant at the open-cast Kamengrad coal mine near Sanski Most in the Federation of Bosnia-Herzegovina has been around for years, but in 2017 it took a step forward with the November signing of a Memorandum of Understanding between Energy China International and the Bosnia-Herzegovina construction supplier Lager d.o.o. for a 2 X 215 MW plant.

 The leading Ukrainian agribusiness giant has been enjoying generous support in public funds and national subsidies.
 With over half a billion euros from the EBRD, EIB and the IFC, Myronivsky Hliboproduct PJSC (MHP) has grown into a near monopolist in poultry production.
 While MHP’s vertically integrated model has contributed to its status as a leading Ukrainian agribusiness, the scale and nature of its business have also contributed to mounting concerns about its social and environmental impacts.
 These concerns are compounded by patterns of poor community consultation and a lack of information provided about MHP’s operations, leaving project-affected people guessing about the true impacts of its operations.

 August 20, 2017

-In contrast to most EU countries, governments across southeast Europe plan new lignite power plants during the next few years.
+In contrast to most European countries, Serbia and Bosnia and Herzegovina still plan new lignite power plants, with the support of Chinese companies and banks.
+These plans starkly conflict with the Paris Agreement’s aim of limiting climate change to 1.5 degrees Celsius.
 All the projects have serious economic, environmental and legal weaknesses, which would burden electricity consumers and taxpayers for years to come.